NYCiSchoolCS/think-python/Worksheets/end_of_year_review.md

 1. Explain why there is an error.
 2. Rewrite the code so it runs without errors.

 *Note: there are multiple correct answers and your answer should be valid python code!
-Please type your code answer into Spyder and test that it runs without errors.*
+Please type your code answer into Spyder or [repl.it](http://repl.it/) and test that it runs without errors.*

 ```python
 ingredients = ["butter", "apples", "sugar", "nutmeg"]